jessicayung/self-driving-car-nd/p4-advanced-lane-lines/README.md

 * Threshold x gradient (for grayscaled image)
 * Threshold colour channel (S channel)
 * Combine the two binary thresholds to generate a binary image.
+* The parameters (e.g. thresholds) were determined via trial and error (see Discussion).
+    * Improvement: determine the parameters in a more rigorous way.

 #### Example of a thresholded binary image
 ![](readme_images/thresholded-binary-image.png)